valhuber/LogicBank/README.md

 are fully automated by the engine, based solely on the rules above.

 **Reuse over Use Cases is automatic.**
-Just as a spreadsheet summing a column reacts to inserts, updates and deletes, rules designed for _add_ also automate _deleting_ and _updating_ orders.
+Just as a spreadsheet reacts
+to inserts, updates and deletes to a summed column, rules automate _adding_, _deleting_ and _updating_ orders.
 This is how 5 rules represent the same logic as 200 lines of code.

 Check out more examples: